deployKF/website/content/guides/local-quickstart.md

 ---
 icon: material/sprout
 description: >-
-  Learn how to quickly try deployKF, on a local Kubernetes cluster.
+  Quickly try deployKF on a local Kubernetes cluster.
-  Test our powerful Helm-like interface for deploying Kubeflow and other MLOps tools.
+  Easily try out Kubeflow and other MLOps tools!
 ---

 # Local Quickstart

-Learn how to quickly try <strong><span class="deploykf-orange">deploy</span><span class="deploykf-blue">KF</span></strong>, on a __local__ Kubernetes cluster.
+Learn how to quickly try <strong><span class="deploykf-orange">deploy</span><span class="deploykf-blue">KF</span></strong> on a __local__ Kubernetes cluster.

 ---

 ## Introduction

-This quickstart will guide you through setting up a local Kubernetes cluster, installing ArgoCD, and running deployKF on top of it.
+This quickstart will guide you through setting up a local `k3d` Kubernetes cluster, installing ArgoCD, and running deployKF on top of it.

+!!! warning "Not for Production Use"

+    This quickstart is for __testing__ purposes only.
     For production use, please see the [Getting Started](./getting-started.md) guide.

 ## 1. Requirements